Tenant Elections are suspended due to COVID-19

-On Thursday, April 16, 2020, Toronto Community Housing tenants across the city will vote in tenant elections by selecting their Community Representatives and Building/Townhouse Committees will elect two members to sit at the Tenant Community Action Table.
+Toronto Community Housing tenants across the city will vote in tenant elections on a date that has yet to be determined due to COVID-19.
+Tenants can select their Community Representatives and Building/Townhouse Committees by electing two members to sit at the Tenant Community Action Table.

-Tenants will be able to vote in their building on April 16.
+Tenants will be able to vote in their building on a date that has yet to be determined.
 Keep a look out for posters in your building closer to the date or contact your local engagement Community Services Coordinator (CSC).
 Don't know who your CSC is?
 Call our Client Care Centre at 416-981-5500 and an agent will connect you to the right person.